Thijs-Lambert/AJAX-music-search/README.md

 # AJAX-music-search
-###### Exercise on creating a site to search and display artists/songs
+## Create your own youtube clone

 ### Goals

 Use the [musicdemons api](https://musicdemons.com/api/v1/) to create a website to search and display a selection of youtube videos from an artist.
-Make it so the song that's playing has its lyrics displayed

-* Setup the search
-* AJAX logic
+* Create an autocomplete search with your AJAX knowledge
+* Display the autocomplete options in a clickable list
+* Allow the user to select an artist
-* Properly display the recieved data
+* Fetch and display the available youtube videos for the selected artist
+___
-* Show lyrics for the selected song
+* optional: using the YouTube player API display the lyrics of the song that is playing
+___